-Having privilege doesn’t make someone a bad person, because it’s not something that you have any sort of direct control over.
+Having privilege doesn’t make someone a bad person; it’s not something that you have any sort of direct control over.
 I had no choice about being born white.
-I can and do choose to take an anti-racist stance, but that doesn’t change the fact that I have white privilege.
-White privilege isn’t something that I hold within me; it’s a free pass that I get from society at large that means that I will not get targeted by systemic racism because of the colour of my skin.
+I can and do choose to take an anti-racist stance, but that doesn’t change my white privilege.
+White privilege isn’t something that I hold within me; it’s a free pass that I get from society at large that means that I won’t get targeted by systemic racism because of the colour of my skin.

 There’s nothing I can do to shed my white privilege on an individual level, since that privilege doesn’t exist because of me; it exists because of racism that occurs at a systemic level.
 White privilege will disappear when systemic racism disappears.
 To know when that happens, I need to listen to what people who’ve been subjected to that type of racism are saying.

-Intersectionality is basically the idea that a single individual can have a mix of some privileges from column A and some burdens from column B. Having social privilege in one column A context doesn’t mean that you don’t face any column B burdens.
+Intersectionality is basically the idea that a single individual can have a mix of some privileges from column A and burdens from column B. Having social privilege in one column A context doesn’t mean that you don’t face any column B burdens.
 I have social privilege from certain characteristics (e.g. white, heterosexual, cisgender), but am subjected to the social burden of mental illness stigma.
-None of those things cancels out any of the others, and social privilege based on one characteristic doesn’t exempt anyone from experiencing social burdens related to another characteristic.
+None of those things cancels out any of the others; social privilege based on one characteristic doesn’t exempt anyone from experiencing social burdens related to another characteristic.